-If you are always primed, ready to pick up your pen (or put fingers to keyboard), and write on a regular basis, know what you want to write, and can get it onto paper with ease, then you don't need writing exercises.
-You are in flow, and that's a beautiful place to be (congrats!).
+If you are always primed and ready to pick up your pen (or put fingers to keyboard), and you write on a regular basis, and know what you want to write, and can get it onto paper with ease, then you don't need writing exercises.
+Congratulations!
+You are in flow!
+It's a beautiful place to be!

 But, let's say one of the following scenarios (or your own unique blend of something similar) describes your situation:

 - You have too many ideas floating around in your head and don't know which one to choose.